Simhyeon/r4d/README.md

 - Easier binding with other programming languages(Rust's c binding)
 - Enable combination of file stream and stdout
 - As expressive as current m4 macro processor

+### CVE related issue

+[Setvar data races
+vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2020-26235) is known issue at the time but for current state, it doesn't affect r4d since r4d doesn't utillize multi threading in processing.
+Every time,date call and env_set calls are sequential and doensn't overlap.

+If you're using an operating system that doesn't utilize libc, then its fine.